 6. Give experience-based presents

 Gifting is always a tough nut to crack for us eco-lovers.
-Thrifting is a great option, like wrapping up a stunning vintage coat, a few charming flowerpots, or a framed painting from a favorite artist You can also consider purchasing from low-impact companies like those on our 2019 Sustainable Gift Guide.
+Thrifting is a great option, like wrapping up a stunning vintage coat, a few charming flowerpots, or a framed painting from a favorite artist.
 But if you’re still struggling, consider something that can’t be wrapped.
 “Each year, I pick an open-ended question to ask my friends and family,” says Tara.
 “For instance, the past few years have been ‘What brings you energy?’ and ‘What would a perfect day look like for you?’
 Then I build an experience-based gift for them!”
 This can be anything from a trip to the beach, to free yoga instruction, to a national parks pass.
 We love the idea of gifting an experience because it inspires both parties to be thoughtful.
 And who doesn’t enjoy creating lasting memories with the ones they love?

 Even a few small changes to your holiday season can make a huge impact.
 These practices come with the added bonus of instilling new traditions and bringing up larger conversations.
 Have some eco-friendly holiday ideas of your own?
 We’d love for you to share on social!
 Tag us @seedphytonutrients.